Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Introduction

 \subsection{Overview of the results}

-In this section we provide an informal overview of the construction that will be developed in the rest of the paper.
-Consider an ideally infinite population of individuals with a finite number of types, where the types are marked.
-We assume there are $H\ge 1$ possible marks and $K\ge 2$ types for each mark, and let the pair $(h,i)$ identify type $i$ among those with mark $h$, where $i=1,\ldots ,K$ for each $h=1,\ldots,H$.
-The overall number of types is thus $HK$.
-We refrain from using the appealing terminology ``subgroup $h$'' to avoid misunderstandings on the spatial structure of the system, which we do not consider here.
+We provide an informal overview of the construction developed in the rest of the paper.
+Consider an ideally infinite population with finitely many types, where types are \emph{marked}.
+We assume there are $H\ge 1$ marks and $K\ge 2$ types for each mark; we denote by $(h,i)$ the $i$th type among those with mark $h$ ($i=1,\ldots,K$, $h=1,\ldots,H$), so the total number of types is $HK$.
+We refrain from using the terminology ``subgroup $h$'' to avoid suggesting a spatial structure, which we do not consider here.